Your new seat usage tips

 Turning the seat

-• Make sure that the cable does not become pinched when turning the seat.
+- Make sure the cable does not get pinched when turning — this can cause breakage or damage.

 Moving seat?